 Remote control airboat measures lagoon sludge

-By Kaushlendra Singh Dr. John Worley and Dr. Mark Risse
+March 14, 2008 by Kaushlendra Singh Dr. John Worley and Dr. Mark Risse

 Lagoon management can be greatly aided by knowing how much sludge is in a lagoon at a given time.